Atlantic Vision ferry current position

 The ship operator Marine Atlantic (founded in 1986, headquartered in St John's, Newfoundland) is a Canadian federal (state-owned) corporation operating ferries across Cabot Strait (between Nova Scotia and Newfoundland Island).
 Marine Atlantic's current fleet includes the ships Atlantic Vision, Blue Puttees, Highlanders, Leif Ericson.

-- In February 2004, the ship underwent a major drydock refit (at Fosen Shipyard in Rissa, Norway) during which more passenger cabins were added increasing its passsenger capacity from 626 to 728.
+In February 2004, the ship underwent a major drydock refit (at Fosen Shipyard in Rissa, Norway) during which more passenger cabins were added increasing its passenger capacity from 626 to 728.

-- The ship arrived in Canada on December 7, 2008 (in St John's NF).
+The ship arrived in Canada on December 7, 2008 (in St John's NL).
 It entered service on the current Nova Scotia-Newfoundland route on April 1, 2009.